Subtree Mode and Applications: Background

 \begin{lemma}[\cite{DBLP:conf/focs/Farach97}] Given a string $S$ of length $n$ over an integer alphabet of size $n^{\cO(1)}$, the suffix tree $\ST(S)$ of $S$ can be constructed in $\cO(n)$ time. \end{lemma}

 At each node of $\ST(S)$, we can store a hash table to access an edge based on the first letter of its label.
 The hash tables can be constructed in $\cO(n)$ total time with high probability and support $\cO(1)$-time queries~\cite{DBLP:conf/sosa/BenderFKK24}.
+The total size of the hash tables is also bounded by $\cO(n)$~\cite{DBLP:conf/sosa/BenderFKK24}.
 Spelling a pattern $P$ in a suffix tree $\ST(S)$ then takes $\cO(|P|)$ time~\cite{DBLP:conf/focs/Weiner73}: we start from the root, traverse down the tree edge by edge, matching as many letters as possible, until either the pattern ends, a mismatch occurs, or we land on a leaf.